ymdatta/ASE_Spring24_Project/src/gate.md

 (since the underlying algorithm is so simple).
-A more interesting example of how SE can simplify AI is  the 30 lines needed to code up sequential model optimziation (see the rest of this paper).
+A more interesting example of how SE can simplify AI is  the 30 lines needed to code up sequential model optimization (see the rest of this paper).

-As for other examples where SE+AI leads to simpler SE, this code has not (yet0 been applied to all things
+As for other examples where SE+AI leads to simpler SE, this code has not (yet) been applied to all things
 AI.
-But the track record so far is pretty intereesting.
+But the track record so far is pretty interesting.
-The methods of this document have also been applied to clustering, data synthesis, anomaly detection, privacy, mutli-objective optimization, streaming, and many other applications besides.
+The methods of this document have also been applied to clustering, data synthesis, anomaly detection, privacy, multi-objective optimization, streaming, and many other applications besides.
 But that's another story for another time.

-## Use of Lua
+# Use of Lua

 GATE is implemented in
 Lua since that  is a great `less is more` language [^roberto].